ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 4.  **Software Development Process Overview**

 MDN products are all completely software-defined.
+No hardware or physical packaging or labeling is involved in delivering cloud-based services (as devices).

 The software for all MDN products is positioned to execute on hosting-center servers whose configuration is also entirely software defined.